 Whether you choose our postpartum package that gets you through 1 or 2 months, you will have plenty of support to more smoothly transition into life with your newborn.
 Our visits are partly debrief, partly educational and partly hands on support.
 When you book 5 postpartum visits, we are able to provide support for a month to get you through your milk coming in, the first few growth spurts, the partner going back to work and baby's first milestones like their first bottle and bath.
 When you book 10 visits, we are able to provide support for 2 months postpartum.
 This package is particularly helpful for families where the mom may not have a strong support network and is looking to learn all of the above as well as have longer term support with things like meal prep and self care.
 Either way, we are excited to assist.
-Learn more here about our postpartum packages and how you can get a reduced rate when you book with our childbirth education and breastfeeding and infant care classes.
 We have experience with twins as well as second and third time parents.
-Postpartum services alone are mostly offered by Karla and Jillian (read more about the newest addition to our team below!)
+Learn more here about our postpartum packages.

 - debrief your birth and how the initial postpartum period is going as well as answer questions that have arisen